microsoft/STL/README.md

     msvcp140d_oss.dll
 ```

-# How To Run The Tests
+# How To Run The Tests From The Developer Command Prompt For VS

-In order to run any of the tests, you must be in a correctly configured environment for the architecture you are
+Before running the tests you must configure and build the project as described above.
+You must also have [Python][] 3.8
-targeting, have Python 3.8 or newer, and have `clang-cl` on the PATH.
-If you are testing the x64 flavor of the STL then
+or newer, and have LLVM's `bin` directory on the PATH.
-running from the "x64 Native Tools Command Prompt" is sufficient for setting up the environment.

 ## Running All The Tests

-After configuring the project, running `ctest` from the build output directory will run all the tests.
+After configuring and building the project, running `ctest` from the build output directory will run all the tests.
-CTest will only display the standard error output of tests that failed.
+CTest will only display the standard error output of tests which failed.
 In order to get more details from CTest's
 `lit` invocations, run the tests with `ctest -V`.

 ## Running A Subset Of The Tests

-In order to run a subset of one of the testsuites you must invoke `lit` yourself and point it to the desired
-subdirectory of tests.

-The CMake configuration step produces a Python script, `${PROJECT_BINARY_DIR}\tests\llvm-lit\llvm-lit.py`.
-`llvm-lit.py` simply calls into the standard `lit` found in `llvm-project\llvm\utils\lit` with certain options
-pre-configured.
-Namely a mapping of `lit.cfg` files to `lit.site.cfg` files is provided, which informs lit which
-site-specific config file to load whenever it discovers a general config file.

-While one can directly use `lit` to run our tests by hand, we only support using the generated `llvm-lit`.
+`${PROJECT_BINARY_DIR}\tests\llvm-lit\llvm-lit.py` can be invoked on a subdirectory of a testsuite and will execute all
+the tests under that subdirectory.
+This can mean executing the entirety of a single testsuite, running all tests under
+a category in libcxx, or running a single test in `std` and `tr1`.

 ## Examples

 ```
+:: These two commands configure and build the stl.
+They are unecessary if you have already followed the build steps
+:: as described above.
-C:\Dev\STL\build>cmake -GNinja -DCMAKE_CXX_COMPILER=cl -DCMAKE_TOOLCHAIN_FILE=..\vcpkg\scripts\buildsystems\vcpkg.cmake ..
+C:\STL\build>cmake -GNinja -DCMAKE_CXX_COMPILER=cl -DCMAKE_TOOLCHAIN_FILE=..\vcpkg\scripts\buildsystems\vcpkg.cmake ..
+C:\STL\build>ninja

+:: This command will run all of the testsuites with verbose output.
+C:\STL\build>ctest -V

-:: This command will run all of the std testsuite.
+:: This command will run all of the std testuite.
-C:\Dev\STL\build>python tests\llvm-lit\llvm-lit.py tests\std
+C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\std

-:: However, if you want to run a subset of std, you need to point it to the right place in the sources.
+:: If you want to run a subset of std you need to point it to the right place in the sources.
+The following will run
+:: the single test found under VSO_0000000_any_calling_conventions.
-C:\Dev\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\std\tests\VSO_0000000_any_calling_conventions
+C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\std\tests\VSO_0000000_any_calling_conventions

+:: You can invoke llvm-lit with any arbitrary subdirectory of a testuite.
+In libcxx this allows you to have a finer
-:: The same applies for libcxx.
-The following will run all the libcxx containers tests.
+:: control over what category of tests you would like to run.
+The following will run all the libcxx map tests.
-C:\Dev\STL\build>python tests\llvm-lit\llvm-lit.py ..\llvm-project\libcxx\test\std\containers
+C:\STL\build>python tests\llvm-lit\llvm-lit.py ..\llvm-project\libcxx\test\std\containers\associative\map
 ```

 # Block Diagram